Things to Do in New england

 Beyond skiing and snowboarding, New England offers an array of exciting and fun winter sporting activities.
-Head out on a snowmobile, a dog sled, or snowshoe across scenic landscapes.
+Head out on a snowmobile or a dog sled, or snowshoe across scenic landscapes.
 Go snowkiting across a lake, or whoosh downhill on a snow tube with your family under starry skies.

 - Things to do in Connecticut